NovelToon NovelToon

 Reality didn't crumble all at once.
 It broke in whispers, like frost spidering across a windowpane before shattering under its own weight.

 At least, that's how it felt to Leo Valdez at 5:00 AM on a Thursday, though the wrongness had been building for weeks.
-Little things at first—pencils rolling uphill on his desk, his reflection lingering a moment too long in the windows, the taste of static in the air before rain that never came.
+Little things at first—textbooks rearranging themselves on his dorm shelf, his reflection lingering a moment too long in his laptop screen, the taste of static in the air before rain that never came.

 He lay awake in bed, staring at the ceiling where the dawnlight played with the shadows.
 Except, these weren't normal shadows.
 They moved wrong, bending in ways the early morning light shouldn't allow.
 Shapes formed and dissolved—too deliberate to be random, too fleeting to make sense.
-Like the day before, when he'd seen Katie Chen's shadow split in three during gym class, right before she stopped coming to school.
+Like the day before, when he'd seen Katie Chen's shadow split in three during their Quantum Physics lecture, right before she stopped coming to class.

-The air in his room was dense, as if it had forgotten how to move.
+The air in his cramped dorm room was dense, as if it had forgotten how to move.

 Leo's chest rose and fell with shallow, uneven breaths.
 He counted the beats, trying to steady himself.
-His worn Iron Man bedsheets were twisted around his legs, damp with sweat.
+His rumpled sheets were twisted around his legs, damp with sweat.
 His body felt heavy, as though the weight of the unseen threads that hummed around him was pressing him into the mattress.

 The LED display on his alarm clock glowed 5:01, blinking rhythmically, like a pulse.
 The same time it had shown yesterday morning, and the morning before.
-Leo had changed the batteries twice.
+Leo had changed the batteries twice and even unplugged it from the wall.

 (Clocks don't have heartbeats, he told himself.
 Except maybe they do, and maybe time itself was sick.)